 What Is The Difference Between Inpatient and Outpatient Rehab?

 Drug and alcohol treatment programs generally fall into 1 of 2 categories — inpatient or outpatient rehab.
-While equally focused on rehabilitation, each type has unique attributes and benefits to offer.
+While equally focused on rehabilitation, each type has unique attributes and benefits.
 Inpatient rehabs are intensive, residential treatment programs designed to treat serious addictions.
 Outpatient rehabs are part-time programs, allowing the recovering user to keep going to work or school during the day.

-It’s important that both individuals with a substance use disorder (SUD) and their loved ones understand the differences before selecting a treatment program.
-Exploring all options prior to making a decision can put you or a loved one on the road to long-term sobriety.
+Both individuals with a substance use disorder (SUD) and their loved ones must understand the differences before selecting a treatment program.
+Exploring all options before deciding can put you or a loved one on the road to long-term sobriety.

 Outpatient Rehab And Treatment